On U(1) Gauge Theory Transfer-Matrix in Fourier Basis: Numerical Results

+In this section examples of numerical results are presented based on the expressions obtained in the Fourier basis.
+The aim for presenting the numerical results is twofold.
+First to show how the final expressions in the Fourier basis, such as Eq.~(\ref{17}) can be used practically for generating numerical results.
+Second is to provide the tests for the statements presented in previous section, including the vectors belonging to a common block, and the appearances of maximum-points in the matrix elements.

 To proceed let us have an explicit representation of the plaquette-link matrix $\bm{M}$.
-In the following we consider the lattice with two spatial dimensions $d=2$.
-For the 2-dim cubic periodic lattice with $N_s$ sites in each direction, it is convenient to define the $N_s\times N_s$ translation-matrix $\bm{T}$ by its elements as follows:
+In the following we consider a lattice with two spatial dimensions $d=2$.
+For a 2-dim cubic periodic lattice with $N_s$ sites in each direction, it is convenient to define the $N_s\times N_s$ translation-matrix $\bm{T}$ by

 For $N_s=3$ the explicit form of $\bm{T}$ is